Stability and chaos in dynamical last passage percolation: Introduction

 Analytic tools have enabled important advances in the study of the transition to chaos in {\em random matrix theory}.
 The real-valued quadratic form of any given $n\times n$ Hermitian matrix is an energy landscape on the $n$-dimensional sphere.
 The eigenvector associated to the highest eigenvalue is the ground state in the landscape; it is a natural observable to monitor as the static model becomes dynamic.
 A canonical dynamics on $n \times n$ matrices first randomly selects a matrix according to the Gaussian unitary ensemble [GUE] and perturbs this initial condition by running OU dynamics independently in each Gaussian entry.
 Chatterjee~\cite{Chatterjee14} found that the onset of chaos---the time beyond which the eigenvectors become almost orthogonal to each other---has occurred by any time much exceeding $n^{-1/3}$.
 Recently, Bordenave, Lugosi and Zhivotovskiy~\cite{BLZ2020} studied a discrete dynamics, in which $k$ random entries in a random $n \times n$ Wigner matrix are updated.
 They used resolvent analysis to prove that the counterpart to Chatterjee's bound is sharp: when $k \ll n^{5/3}$, the top eigenvector is highly correlated with its initial form; when $k \gg n^{5/3}$, the two vectors are almost orthogonal.
 Returning to continuous dynamics, we mention that perturbing for short times the entries of a matrix along an OU flow has also been a central technique in the proofs of universality of spectral statistics and quantum ergodicity for Wigner matrices~\cite{ESY2011,ESY2012}.

 The OU dynamics on GUE induces a form of Dyson's Brownian motion~\cite{Dyson1962} on the eigenvalues.
+In fact this can be used to also prove the value of the highest eigenvalue starts de-correlating at the same time scale of $n^{-1/3}$.
 This Dyson process of mutually avoiding Brownian motions is a leading player~\cite{O'ConnellYor} in the study of a class of statistical mechanical models that has attracted massive mathematical interest since the 1990s.
 This is the $1+1$ dimensional Kardar-Parisi-Zhang [KPZ] universality class, whose members include many models of local random growth; (in this way, a bridge runs from random matrix theory into KPZ).
 The object of study in KPZ is the scaled behaviour, on a large spatial scale and at advanced time, of a wide range of interface models suspended over a one-dimensional domain, in which growth in a direction normal to the surface competes with a smoothening surface tension in the presence of a local randomizing force that roughens the surface.
 In this article, we study the problem of stability and sensitivity under noise for a canonical model in this class.
 Random matrix theory, equipped with Gaussian models and powerful analytical tools including linear algebraic formulas, has often formed a testbed for positing and proving conjectures also valid for geometrically complex models in the KPZ class.
 For example, the GUE Tracy-Widom law, which identifies the limiting point-to-point last passage percolation geodesic energy fluctuation (a notion we will recall later), was derived~\cite{TracyWidom} by asymptotic determinantal analysis of large GUE matrices.
 In this vein, the attractive spectral theory available for random matrices, including resolvent methods, has led~\cite{BLZ2020} to the discovery and rigorous derivation of the exponent of $-1/3$ governing onset of chaos; our purpose is to demonstrate that this scale heralds chaos in the geometrically rich setting of dynamic KPZ.